 Patenting

-This is just my opinion.
+This is just an opinion.
 Do your own research.

-Especially when relating to inventions in this field, I question the actual usefulness of patents.
+Especially when relating to inventions in this field, the usefulness of patents can be in question.
 The more you look at the wide variety of designs that are documented in papers, magazines and those commercial products over the past decades it becomes apparent that most of the early work created the basic designs that have been repatented many times since.

 Most if not all recent patents are rehashes of existing prior art.
-One of the problems in this field in particular (and I'm sure many others) is the number of ways you can describe exactly the same design or physical principle.
+One of the problems in this field in particular (and probably many others) is the number of ways you can describe exactly the same design or physical principle.
 So writing a new patent based entirely on previous designs is actually quite easy and a patent office is not going to be able to find prior art.
 Diagrams can be obscured, wording completely changed.
 For example it is interesting how few patents even mention the word loudspeaker when that is exactly what the design is.
 Instead they are "acoustic transducers" or "sound generators" or many alternatives and that is just the simplest of words.
-When it comes to plasma or ions there's a multitude of ways (many totally valid) to descibe the exact same thing.
+When it comes to plasma or ions there are multitudes of ways (many totally valid) to descibe the exact same thing.

 For the small inventor, the most common applicant in this area, the patent is now almost useless.
 It costs a huge amount to get one, in one country.
 Your design is then public knowledge for the world to see.
 A worldwide patent is required in the modern internet world, costing an enormous amount and taking a long time during which period your design is public.
 Once you gain the patent it offers no protection in itself.
 You have to be aware of someone copying and creating a product you think is based on your design, take them to court at huge expense and with a high likelyhood of not winning as the prior art can be used against you.
 Even a minor change in a design can mean your patent is not infringed.

 One minor thing a patent may give a small inventor is some sort of proof that your design is original.
 So if someone decides you are infringing their patents and takes you to court you may be able to use it as some sort of proof your design is different.
 You can use expired patents in this way.
-But I can't imagine that this would be something reliable to use and no more use than other less costly types of prior art.
+But it is hard to imagine that this would be something reliable to use and no more use than other less costly types of prior art.

 It seems to be a common perception that a patent proves your design is unique and marketable.
 It is a long time since that has been the case if it ever was.
 Venture capital and funding circles tend to treat a patent in this way.
 Their main interest is that it can be treated as part of a company's intellectual property portfolio that can go towards increasing the value of their investment when it comes time to sell.
-It doesn't benefit the inventor.
+It can only benefit the small inventor if used when selling a design to a company.

 For a larger company they have the larger amounts of money required to patent and defend practically anything.
 They can use patents as a weapon to stifle any similar design and innovation by using money to drive a legal case.
 Patents are essential for big business and they have the power to use them.

 Because this field of work is small, those who are actually aware of it are low in number and those aware of how it works even fewer.
 Having a new patent granted is quite likely.
 One hope for this website is that it contains references to all the work that has been done and can therefore be used to help the smaller inventor by showing the prior art behind their own design.
-It is very likely that a version your "new" idea is already out there and out of patent so it may at least save money trying to get a patent on a design that exists.
+It is very likely that a version your "new" idea is already out there and out of patent so it may at least save money trying to get a patent on a design that exists or help to identify what is new about your design.

-Of course they are a huge resource of information when researching.
+Of course patents, especially earlier ones, are a huge resource of information when researching, very helpful.

 Do not prove your invention is unique